austin3410/Gary/README.rst

 - ``other_class.serpapi_key`` - A SERPAPI key that is used in the ``gif.py`` cog.
 - All pip packages listed in ``requirements.txt``.

+The DEV class within ``config-example.py`` is only there incase you plan on developing Gary further.
+If not, you can remove it.

 Features
 --------